-Day 16: GOBankingRates wants to help you Live Richer.
+GOBankingRates wants to help you Live Richer.
 For a month, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
-Check back each day during our 31 Days of Living Richer to learn everything you need to know to set yourself up for financial success and live the richest life possible.
+Learn everything you need to know to set yourself up for financial success and live the richest life possible.

 Your job should ideally supplement your life — not take it over.
 If you’re currently stuck in a job that you find unfulfilling or doesn’t allow you the work-life balance you desire, it might be time to start looking for a role that’s a better fit for you.
 But knowing how to land the ideal job for you can be tricky.